skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections/Setting up GCP Private Service Connect.md

 2. Configure the endpoint connection:
     ◦ Target: Published service
-    ◦ Target service: the `endpoint_service` value from the SkySQL DBaaS API ◦ Endpoint name: set to the Database ID from SkySQL (dbxxxxxxxx) ◦ Network: select the VPC network where the application is running ◦ Subnetwork: select the subnet where the static internal IP address is reserved
+    ◦ Target service: the value of the "Fully Qualified Domain Name" in the "Connect" window from SkySQL portal.
+    ◦ Endpoint name: set to the Database ID from SkySQL (dbxxxxxxxx) ◦ Network: select the VPC network where the application is running ◦ Subnetwork: select the subnet where the static internal IP address is reserved